FOSSNSS/website/src/content/CODE_OF_CONDUCT.md

 * Age
 * Education
 * Ethnicity

-* Etc… will not be tolerated both inside and outside of the community.
+will not be tolerated both inside and outside of the community.
-* Every member and non-member shall be recognised as equals and should be treated with respect and dignity.
+Every member and non-member shall be recognised as equals and should be treated with respect and dignity.

-#Inclusive language
+## Inclusive language

 `	`Use inclusive and neutral languages whenever possible.